 The results of this brief study demonstrate that the buildings of Scilly are important for many reasons.
 They include buildings of unique or rare building types and that these buildings are the result of a distinctive island culture.
 The limited choice of building materials has contributed to a harmonious vernacular built tradition that in many places appears to grow from the landscape that surrounds it.
 In other places there is a more polite kind of architecture, mostly within Hugh Town on St Mary's.
 Adding to the diversity are the various specialist building types and structures, most of which share the same materials of construction but add interest in their design fit for function.
-Comments about each distinct building type have already appeared in the appropriate sections of the report.
+Comments about each distinct building type are already described in the appropriate sections of the report.
 What the study has also shown is that interest and importance is not always about status or architectural quality.
 Many of the simple buildings of the working people of the islands are now recognized as being an essential part of the story of the islands and their simple unpretentious design and appearance attracts the admiration of islanders and visitors alike.
-Some of these simple buildings are now so rare that they must be considered as a threatened building type.
+Some of these simple buildings type.
 However, all of the traditional buildings of Scilly are significant and contribute to the whole character and interest of the islands.